khushalchaudhari/FoodOrdderApp/README.md

 # FoodOrdderApp
-where you can order foods, from restaurent
+its a basic code ,by using it, you can order foods, from restaurent